TheoKanning/openai-java/README.md

         .build();

 ChatMessage responseMessage = service.createChatCompletion(chatCompletionRequest).getChoices().get(0).getMessage();
-ChatFunctionCall functionCall = responseMessage.getFunctionCall(); // might be null, but in this case it is a call to our 'get_weather' function.
+ChatFunctionCall functionCall = responseMessage.getFunctionCall(); // might be null, but in this case it is certainly a call to our 'get_weather' function.

-// "executeAndConvertToMessageSafely" converts the function's response to your custom object, executes it, gets the response, and then converts it to a ChatMessage object, ready to be added to the current conversation.
-Optional<ChatMessage> functionResponseMessage = functionExecutor.executeAndConvertToMessageSafely(functionCall);
+ChatMessage functionResponseMessage = functionExecutor.executeAndConvertToMessageHandlingExceptions(functionCall);
-functionResponseMessage.ifPresentOrElse((response) -> {
-            // messages.add(response);
+messages.add(response);
-        }, () -> {
-            // do something else
-        });
 ```
 > **Note:** The `FunctionExecutor` class is part of the 'service' module.

+You can also create your own function executor.
+The return object of `ChatFunctionCall.getArguments()` is a JsonNode for simplicity and should be able to help you with that.

 For a more in-depth look, refer to a conversational example that employs functions in: [OpenAiApiFunctionsExample.java](example/src/main/java/example/OpenAiApiFunctionsExample.java).
+Or for an example using functions and stream: [OpenAiApiFunctionsWithStreamExample.java](example/src/main/java/example/OpenAiApiFunctionsWithStreamExample.java)

 ### Streaming thread shutdown
 If you want to shut down your process immediately after streaming responses, call `OpenAiService.shutdownExecutor()`.